 New Inventory Templates

 Amazon will be upgrading inventory templates automatically starting May 21, 2018.
 Then, on June 26, it will cease to accept older versions of sellers’ Category Inventory Templates.
-Updated templates will be available for download in Seller Central at: “Inventory” > “Add Products via Upload” > “Monitor Upload Status” > “Download your submission in the updated template version”.
+Updated templates will be available for download in Amazon Seller Central is a portal or a h...
+More at: “Inventory” > “Add Products via Upload” > “Monitor Upload Status” > “Download your submission in the updated template version”.

 To find out how you can generate a customized template, check the Create your inventory file template Help page.